 About the Conference

-- Be able to move beyond a crisis response model to a more proactive approach
+- Move beyond a crisis response model to a more proactive approach

-- Organize groups to address mental health need in schools
+- Organize groups to address depression, anxiety and chemical health in schools

-- Find ways to care for mental health providers and reduce symptoms of burnout
+- Care for mental health providers and reduce symptoms of burnout

 - Provide support in a culturally responsive manner

-- Adopting practices that promote mentorship, supportive adults and restorative practices to address mental health needs
+- Adopt practices that promote mentorship, supportive adults and restorative practices to address mental health needs

-- How to address mental health needs for students with a disability through an individualized education plan
+- Address mental health needs for students with a disability through an individualized education plan

 MEET THE SPEAKERS